Rudy York

 Preston Rudolph York (August 17, 1913 – February 5, 1970) was an American professional baseball player, coach, scout, and manager.
 He played in Major League Baseball as a catcher and a first baseman between 1934 and 1948, most notably as a member of the Detroit Tigers.

-A seven-time All-Star, York broke Babe Ruth's record by hitting 18 home runs in a single month – a feat he accomplished as a rookie in 1937.
+A seven-time All-Star, York broke Babe Ruth's record by hitting 18 home runs in a single month – a feat he accomplished as a rookie in August 1937.
 In 1943, he led the American League with 34 home runs, 118 RBIs, a .527 slugging percentage, and 301 total bases.
 He was the starting first baseman and leading slugger for the Detroit team that won the 1945 World Series.
+Between 1937 and 1947, York led the major leagues in home runs (277), RBIs (1,143), and total bases (2,838).
 He also played for the Boston Red Sox, Chicago White Sox and the Philadelphia Athletics.
 After his playing career, he worked from 1951 to 1964 as a professional baseball manager, coach, and scout.
 He was the batting coach for the Boston Red Sox for four years from 1959 to 1962, including one game in July 1959 in which he acted as the team's interim manager.
 He was posthumously inducted into the Michigan, Georgia, and Alabama Sports Halls of Fame.

 Early years

 York was born in 1913 in Ragland, Alabama, but the family moved to Georgia when York was a young boy.
 York's father, Arthur, had only sporadic contact with the family.
 His mother, Beulah (Locklear) York, worked in Georgia's textile mills and raised York and his four siblings.
-His maternal great-grandmother Elizabeth Jane Barrett (Meadows) was a full-blooded Cherokee.
+"According to family history," his maternal great-grandmother Elizabeth Jane Barrett (Meadows) was a full-blooded Cherokee.
+York said in 1934 "There is some Cherokee blood in our family, but it goes a long way back.
+I really never tried to trace it and don’t know much about it."

 In the late 1920s, York's mother moved the family to a mill town operated by the American Textile Company (ATCO) on the outskirts of Cartersville, Georgia.
 York joined his mother working at the mill and became the star player on the ATCO baseball team from 1930 to 1933.